 (For a deeper dive into labels, read our article on How to Read Pet Food Labels.)

-Protein is not just another ingredient; it is the very engine of your pet's health and longevity.
-From their playful pounce to their glossy coat and strong immune defenses, every aspect of their well-being is built upon a foundation of high-quality amino acids.
+Protein is the engine of your pet's health and longevity.
+From playful energy to glossy coats and strong immune defenses, every aspect of well-being is built on high-quality amino acids.

-Ready to build the perfect, protein-powered diet for your best friend?
-Talk to your veterinarian about your pet’s specific needs, and explore how our pet meal planner app can help you craft a precise, nourishing plan that fuels a lifetime of happiness.
+Choose bioavailable, animal-based proteins and correct portions.
+Talk to your veterinarian about your pet's specific needs, and use our meal planner calculator to craft a precise, nourishing plan that fuels a lifetime of happiness.